 - The minimum number of loaded and active sessions. - The minimum number of loaded objects. - Whether authorization sessions and transient objects come from the same memory pool.
-See TPMA\MEMORY.sharedRAM in Part 2. - Whether persistent objects are copied to RAM when referenced.
-See TPMA\MEMORY.objectCopiedToRam in Part 2.
+See TPMA\MEMORY.sharedRAM. - Whether persistent objects are copied to RAM when referenced.
+See TPMA\MEMORY.objectCopiedToRam.